 With this Vegan Clam Chowder, you can leave your friends in the ocean and cow’s udders alone.

-I’m not sure if this is traditionally used either, but I’ve gotta add some vino when possible.
-It adds another layer of flavor, plus it’s a great excuse to have a glass while you're cooking.
+I'm not sure if this is traditionally used either, but I've gotta add some vino when possible.
+It adds another layer of flavor, plus it's a great excuse to have a glass while you're cooking.
 Check out Barnivore for a vegan wine selection.

-To give the chowder a subtle sea-like flavor, I use kelp or dulce flakes/granules.
+To give the chowder a subtle sea-like flavor, I use kelp or dulse flakes/granules.
 Broken up nori sheets can be used too.
-This ingredient isn’t necessary, but will make the flavor more reminiscent of clam chowder.
+This ingredient isn't necessary but will make the flavor more reminiscent of clam chowder.
 It also provides a natural source of iodine too.

 For the creamy finish, I blended raw cashews together with unsweetened soy milk.
 Any milk can be used, I just prefer soy because it has a richer texture.
 Full-fat coconut milk would be my next choice.
 Just make sure the milk is unsweetened.